math-milan/ScrollWheelSoftware/README.md

 - [ ] LED ring with animations
 - [x] Enhanced Wheel Support in Windows
 - [x] Controll over the Resolution Multiplierer
+- [ ] Changebel funktion like switch form scrolling to volume controll
+- [ ] 2 Way comunication to the pc ofer usb hid vendor packages
-- [ ] Resolution Multipliere and LED Settings on the EEPROM
+- [ ] Write Configuration Data from the PC to the Device.
+Like custom Resolution Multiplier or color of the leds
-- [ ] Set custom resolution multiplier values on the device via software form PC
+- [ ] Button

 ## Building